Lou Barletta: 2016

 Michael Marsicano, a fellow former Hazleton mayor, ran against Barletta in the general election.
-Barletta was again reelected with a 63-36 percentage margin.
+Barletta was again reelected by a 63%-36% margin.

 Tenure

 Barletta proposed five bills that later became law during his time in the House.

 He proposed the Mobilizing Against Sanctuary Cities Act of 2011 that would have denied federal funding to cities or municipalities that limit cooperation with federal immigration enforcement, it was referred to some committees and subcommittees but was never voted on.
 He introduced the 1986 Amnesty Transparency Act and the Visa Overstay Enforcement Act of 2013, which sought to reexamine the Immigration Reform and Control Act of 1986 and prevent visa fraud by increasing prison terms and fines, respectively.

 In 2014, Barletta introduced a bill to repeal a provision in the Affordable Care Act which required that volunteer emergency responders be offered healthcare by the organization they volunteer with.
 Barletta argued that the bill was necessary because it would be prohibitively expensive for some of organizations to provide insurance.

 In 2016, Barletta joined 18 Republicans in co-sponsoring legislation that would block Deferred Action for Childhood Arrivals recipients from enlisting in the military.
 Barletta proposed the Disaster Recovery Reform Act in 2017, intended to amend the 1988 Stafford Disaster Relief and Emergency Assistance Act to use federal disaster assistance to directly administer both permanent and temporary housing for disaster victims, increase assistance to victims with disabilities and provide incentives for preventive preparedness of future natural disasters.
 It was merged into the FAA Reauthorization Act of 2018, which passed 398 to 23 in the House and 90 to 7 in the Senate.
 President Donald Trump would sign it into law on October 5, 2018.